ethanabrooks/dissertation/bellman-update-networks.typ

 ) <alg:train-bellman-network>

 === Implementation Details <sec:implementation>

+#figure(
+  image("figures/bellman-update-networks/causal-masking.png", height: 150pt),
+  caption: [
+    How causal masking prevents the model from attending to the action corresponding to the target Q-value.
+  ],
+  placement: top,
+) <fig:causal-masking>

 We implement the Bellman Update Network as a causal transformer, using the GPT2 #cite(<radford2019language>) implementation from #link("https://huggingface.co/", [www.huggingface.co]).
 Why is causal masking necessary, given that the target does not appear in the input